miaoulafrite/pwcdevtest/README.md

 ### Visit site

-You can now visit your site at You can now visit your site at http://pwcdevtest.local/
+You can now visit your site at http://pwcdevtest.local/

 Credentials are as follow
 ```